prajwalka/prajwalka.github.io/index.md

   </div>
   <div class="text-container">
     <p>
       Hello!
 I am Prajwal Kammardi Arunachala.
-I'm currently a postdoctoral researcher working with Dr. Somnath Ghosh in the [Computational Mechanics Research Laboratory (CMRL)](https://cmrl.jhu.edu/) working on the   and my research focuses on microstructure-informed computational mechanics.
+I'm currently a postdoctoral researcher working with Dr. Somnath Ghosh in the <a href="https://cmrl.jhu.edu/" target="_blank">Computational Mechanics Research Laboratory (CMRL</a>, working on modeling the fatigue behavior of polycrystalline materials like titanium and aluminum alloys.  and my research focuses on microstructure-informed computational mechanics.
       Here, I aim to bridge the gap between material microstructures and their macroscopic mechanical behavior through innovative computational approaches.
     </p>
   </div>